Gem Festival in Glen Innes Highlands

 Take a walk through the history of our ancient earth from its very beginnings up to the present day.
 Earth is around 4.5 billion years old and holds a lot of secrets that can be found in its rocks.
 Rocks on earth are like archives, or pages in a book that record past events.
 In this session you will be able to look and touch everything from meteorites, dinosaurs, gemstones and other cool igneous, sedimentary and metamorphic rocks to give you an idea just how old it is and what life might have been like if we could time travel back to see it.

 The Minerama Dinner is a great night out for traders and visitors to celebrate over the weekend.
-Held at the Hereford Steakhouse Char Grill at Glen Innes on Saturday March 14th 2020.
+Held at the Hereford Steakhouse Char Grill at Glen Innes on Saturday March 14th 2020 from 6:30pm.
 Tickets are $37.50 per person and this includes a 2 Course ‘Dinner & Dessert’ Buffet, entertainment by Christine Davis and guest speakers.

 For bookings contact the Rest Point Motor Inn & Hereford Steakhouse Char Grill